whitesource/merge-confidence/README.md

 Merge Confidence has four possible values:

 - **Low**: If an update is classified as having low merge confidence, it means we think it contains breaking changes.
-Often this is because it's a Major version update so this is intention, but sometimes it's unintentional or undeclared.
+Often this is because it's a Major version update so this is intentional, but sometimes it's unintentional or undeclared.

 - **Neutral**: If we do not have enough data about an update, or the data is not conclusive about whether the update should be classifed as High or Low, then we classify it as Neutral.